Problem of Apollonius: Pairs of solutions by inversion

 Figure 6: A conjugate pair of solutions to Apollonius's problem (pink circles), with given circles in black.

 Solutions to Apollonius's problem generally occur in pairs; for each solution circle, there is a conjugate solution circle (Figure 6).
-One solution circle excludes the given circles that are enclosed by its conjugate solution, and vice versa.
-For example, in Figure 6, one solution circle (pink, upper left) encloses two given circles (black), but excludes a third; conversely, its conjugate solution (also pink, lower right) encloses that third given circle, but excludes the other two.
 The two conjugate solution circles are related by inversion, by the following argument.

 In general, any three distinct circles have a unique circle—the radical circle—that intersects all of them perpendicularly; the center of that circle is the radical center of the three circles.
 For illustration, the orange circle in Figure 6 crosses the black given circles at right angles.
 Inversion in the radical circle leaves the given circles unchanged, but transforms the two conjugate pink solution circles into one another.
 Under the same inversion, the corresponding points of tangency of the two solution circles are transformed into one another; for illustration, in Figure 6, the two blue points lying on each green line are transformed into one another.
 Hence, the lines connecting these conjugate tangent points are invariant under the inversion; therefore, they must pass through the center of inversion, which is the radical center (green lines intersecting at the orange dot in Figure 6).